 What does the Concordat mean for me?

 As a researcher in the UK the 2008 Concordat should have a direct effect on the way that you are employed and managed.
 The Concordat will give you a clear overview of what you can expect from your manager, your employer and your funder.
-It also gives provides guidelines regarding your responsibilities both in terms of conducting your research, but also in your personal and professional development.
+It also provides guidelines regarding your responsibilities both in terms of conducting your research, but also in your personal and professional development.
 Vitae, the national organisation championing the personal, professional and career development of doctoral researchers and research staff, has produced a briefing for research staff on how to make the most of the Concordat.

 Implementing the Concordat at Cardiff University

 Cardiff University is fully committed to implementing the principles of the Concordat.
 A benchmarking exercise was undertaken to assess the University’s activity and strategy in respect of the career development of researchers against its seven principles.
 This work was informed by the feedback received from Cardiff’s research staff in the 2009 Careers in Research Online Survey.
 The results of the benchmarking exercise are published in the resources section of this page.
 From this benchmarking exercise the University produced a two year (2010-2012) action plan.
 This action plan has been reviewed and revised and is available in the Resources Section of this web-page.
 During September 2014 a new four year action plan was developed and a four year review conducted for the period 2010-2014.

 HR Excellence in Research and the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers

 Cardiff University has been recognised by the European Commission for its efforts in improving the working conditions and career development opportunities for its researchers.
-The ‘HR Excellence in Research’ accreditation is awarded to those institutions which demonstrate a commitment to, and progress towards implementing, the European Charter and Code for Researchers and the Code of Conduct for the Recruitment of Researchers ('Charter and Code’).
+The ‘HR Excellence in Research’ accreditation is awarded to those institutions which demonstrate a commitment to, and progress towards implementing, The European Charter and Code for Researchers and the Code of Conduct for the Recruitment of Researchers ('Charter and Code’).
 This system of accreditation was designed by the European Commission to provide researchers across Europe with a clear way of identifying those employers which are committed to creating a favourable working environment for researchers.

 What are the European Charter and Code for Researchers and the Code of Conduct for the Recruitment of Researchers?